Kevchia/ASoC-Batch/README.md

 # How to delete users

-Use option 6 to delete all users by role ID.
+Use Option 6 to delete all users by role ID.

 # How to delete Asset Groups

-Use option 7 to delete a selected asset group
+Use Option 7 to delete a selected asset group